takanyanta/Horse-Racing-Prediction/README.md

 ## Conclusion
 * We should bet not on DIRT race but on TURF race.
-* Though common knowledge No.1 is wrong, ommon knowledge No.2 is right.
+* Though common knowledge No.1 is wrong, common knowledge No.2 is right.
 * The race cards are shown at Friday evening and the acutal horse weight are shown 40minute before the race.
 So we should run built model every weekend.

 ![Extract the frame](https://github.com/takanyanta/Horse-Racing-Analytics/blob/main/pic/28.png "process1")